 How do I even begin to tackle this topic?

-This photo signifies victory to me.
+The truth about transformation: This photo signifies victory to me.
 The transformation in this picture may not be obvious to you but it is to me because for the first time in years I don’t hate what I see.
 I’ve struggled with body image since before I hit puberty.
 The assault against my body has been physical, emotional and spiritual.
 For years I’ve dodged the mirror dreading what I’d find staring back at me.
 I’d hide from the camera and untag any and all photos I deemed unflattering.

 I was only 13 years old when the battle began.
 I secretly fought bulimia for 5 years.
 I overcame the eating disorder at 18 only to trade it in for binging without the purge.
 I never understood food as fuel.
 I only knew it as pleasure or punishment.
 I would tell myself I deserved it, I earned it, it’ll cheer me up and when I was finished I’d feel disgusted with myself.
 That my friends is called emotional eating.
 I’d jump on the fitness band wagon only to shortly find myself being drug behind it.
 I’ve ranged from a size 20 to a size 6 and everywhere in between.
 I’d yo-yo diet and never feel satisfied.